 During these lessons we cover; characterisation, expression, script work and working together as part of a ‘cast’ as well as nurturing each child’s young singing voices with vocal health as a priority.

 Our ‘Voices’ lessons are designed for children aged 12 to 18 years, and this is where we start to see the Little Voices training brought to centre stage!
 This is the age at which your child will be going through lots of hormonal changes, some of which may affect their voice (girls, as well as boys).
 The support, training & confidence they get from their Voices lessons will help them through this tricky period in their lives.

 Your child will continue with their LAMDA Exams, and as they start to acquire the advanced grades, the marks they achieve often provide a valuable contribution to UCAS points for entry to university.

-Running in Oakham throughout the summer.
+Running in Oakham within the school holidays.

 Now MORE THAN EVER it is so important that children have access to performing arts to help their development and for their mental well-being.
 Our workshops are a great opportunity for children aged 4 – 18 years to build in confidence and make new friends through singing, drama and dance.
 Our groups are small in size, allowing every child the chance to shine – building skills for life!

 Throughout the year we offer fully interactive, performing arts workshops for all ages.
 Priced at £15 per child for each workshop, visit our dedicated workshop page to find out more about our upcoming workshops.

 For more information on how to book your child’s place click the button below: